Colusa Lions’ 3F Bike Ride expanded to day of festivities

 The 3F Century Ride began in May 2009 as a fundraiser to raise money to purchase a new mat for the Colusa High School wrestling team.

-The Lions Club partnered with McGrath after the third year of the event and has hosted the event each year since with McGrath’s help.
+The Lions Club partnered with McGarth after the third year of the event and has hosted the event each year since with McGarth’s help.

 Proceeds from the race are used by the Lions Club to continue funding youth activity programs in the Colusa Unified School District and other activities with the community of Colusa.